-During setup, the program automatically performs several steps: building the topology of the simulation system, creating metal-protein bonds if metal ions are found, rotating side chain orientations to enhance sampling, and putting probe molecules around the protein.
+During setup, the program automatically performs several steps including building the topology of the simulation system and creating metal-protein bonds if metal ions are found.
 To complete the entire process may take up to 10 minutes depending on the system size.
 A green "Setup Successful" button will appear once the process has successfully completed.
 Press this button to proceed.